VaclavElias/stride-website-next/wiki/Eleventy.md

 - pass through files - Files that are copied to the output folder without any processing
 - custom collections - Custom collections used in the templates like `tagList` and `yearList`
 - filters - Custom filters used in the templates
-- custom shortcodes - Custom shortcodes used in the templates
+- custom shortcodes - Custom [shortcodes](Content#shortcodes-and-includes) used in the templates, pages or blog posts.

 The file is well-commented and should be self-explanatory.
 If you need to add a new configuration, please follow the existing structure and include a comment to explain the new configuration.